Seshu-gollapalli/Shell/README.md

 # Shell
-Schell Scripts are good to learn
+Schell Scripts are good to learn and fun to learn